 The Tiki Barn

 The chicken was very important to this eccentric and exciting client.
 It was the first thing that they brought up when discussing what their logo should look like.
-It comes from a story with between best friends that they have both promised to take to their grave.
-Yet, the chicken stands a symbol of their friendship and the eclectic and unexpected adventures in life.
+It comes from a story between best friends that they have both promised to take to their grave.
+Yet, the chicken stands as a symbol of their friendship and the eclectic and unexpected adventures in life.

-The carve was made on two plates, one for outline and one for fill.
+The carve was made on two plates, one for outline and one for fill color.
 I chose not to clean up the textural imperfections on Photoshop and instead traced the scans in Illustrator to even the color and make the design scalable.
 You can see the final scans of each in the gallery below.